LuchoLorenzo1/algopaint/README.md

 # Algopaint

-* A nice PAINT replica i made for college in 'ALGORITHMS AND PROGRAMMING 1'.
+* A simple PAINT replica i made for college when i was learning python.
 * It was made using the gamelib.py library (tkinter).
 * dependencies: TKINTER